BlueWebNodes/bluewebnodes.github.io/products.md

          </div>
          <div class="col-md-6 col-lg-6" id="pagelayout11">
             <h2>Static Websites</h2>
-            <p>We can build static websites with web-form without a database, and an HTML form will store the submissions on a Google Sheet.</p>
+            <p>We can build static websites with contact webform without a database.
+It is an HTML form that stores the submissions on a Google Sheet.
+Another fantastic feature is a blog with comments and an automatic index menu.</p>
          </div>
       </div>
       <div class="row" id="colmddisplayno">